Tail injuries and tail loss are frequently seen in Leopard geckos. They are often the result of falling, crashing and fighting injuries.

 The tails of Leopard geckos are can be injured in a couple of ways.
 Although tail injuries in Leopard geckos are not frequently seen and/or is not frequently a major problem, preventative and management measures could aid in minimising the risk for complications.

-A Leopard gecko’s tail can be injured in one or more of the following ways:
+A Leopard gecko’s tail can be injured in any of the following ways:

 - Bites from other Leopard geckos